 Trigger for collective redundancy consultation obligations

-- 20 or more employees at one establishment; or
+- 20 or more employees at one establishment (as is currently the case); or

 - A ‘threshold number of employees’ (threshold will be set out in regulations) – across the business.

-Additional amendments to the Employment Rights Bill were also made on 5 March 2025 in respect of collective redundancies to align with the above changes, including:
+The ERA 2025 will also make additional changes to the current law in respect of collective redundancies to align with the above changes, including:

 - Ensuring the trigger to notify the Secretary of State of the proposed dismissals, via a form HR1 is aligned to the new test for collective consultation.